PhilChodrow/PIC16A/syllabus.md

 The quizzes, midterm, and finals are open-book and open-notes.
 You should not discuss any aspect of these evaluations with your peers, and doing so will constitute a violation of UCLA's [student code of conduct](https://www.deanofstudents.ucla.edu/Individual-Student-Code).

 <div class="fancy-h1"> Getting Help </div>

+## Extensions Policy

+These are challenging times.
+From disease to internet access to political unrest, there are many reasons why you might struggle to complete your work on time.
+In awareness of this situation, PIC16A includes an large number of drops for homework, participation assignments, and quizzes -- around two weeks worth of drops in each category.
+Additionally, there are several opportunities to earn a substantial amount of extra credit.

+Research indicates that students of varying cultural backgrounds may feel more or less comfortable asking for extensions on assignments.
+Because of this, **I will generally not grant extensions** on assignments.
+If you are not able to complete an assignment on time, you will need to use of your drops.
+If you foresee that you will be unable to complete multiple weeks worth of assignments, then please contact me and we will find a route.

 ## Coding Problems